metarhia/jstp-java/README.md

 define restoration policy (there are 2 basic ones in SDK:
-`DropRestorationPolicy` - which will create new connection every time transport is restored and `SessionRestorationPolicy` - which will resend cached packets and try to restore session.
+`DropRestorationPolicy` - which will create new connection every time transport is restored and `SessionRestorationPolicy` - which will resend cached messages and try to restore session.
 `SessionRestorationPolicy` is used by default).
 For example:

 ```java